jonjoncardoso/data-science-workflow/README.md

 3. GitHub will copy the files from this repository into your new repository and it will trigger an **Actions** workflow.
 This workflow will customize labels (to include emojis!) as well as Issues and Pull Request templates for your project.
     - If you are not familiar with GitHub Actions, you can read more about it [here](https://docs.github.com/en/actions).

+4. Clone your new repository to your computer and start working on it!

+# First steps

+Once you have cloned your new repository to your computer, you might want to do the following:

+1. Update the `README.md` file to remove all things related to this template and add information about your project.

+2. Update the `LICENSE` file to reflect the license you want to use for your project.
+You can find a list of open-source licenses [here](https://choosealicense.com/).

+3. Modify the name of the `src/python/pkg_name` folder to reflect the name of your project.
+You can also remove the `pkg_name` folder if you are not planning on using custom Python packages.

+# More information

+Click on the links below to learn how to best use this template, and how to contribute to it.

 <details><summary>✋ How to contribute</summary>

 ## ✋ How to contribute

-If you want to propose changes to the website, or to course material or if you were tasked to do so, you should follow the steps below:
+If you want to propose changes to the template, follow the steps below:

 1. Set up your environment by following the instructions in the [Dev Setup](#dev-setup) section.
 2. Create a new branch from `develop` and give it a meaningful name.
 Best practices involve using the following format: `<your-username>/<issue-number>-<short-description>`.
 For example, if you are working on issue #3, you could name your branch `jonjoncardoso/3-update-github-action`.
 Remember the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow!
 3. Make your changes and commit them to your branch.
 Remember to commit often and to write meaningful commit messages.
 If you are working on a specific issue, you can use the following format: `<gitmoji> #<issue-number> <commit-message>`.
 For example, if you are working on issue #3, you could write `📝 #3 Update GitHub Action`.
     - To add emojis on Windows, just type `Win + .` and then select the emoji you want.
 On Mac, it's the world symbol `⌘ + Ctrl + Space`.
     - You can find a list of gitmojis [here](https://gitmoji.dev/).
 If you are not sure what to write, you can use `📝` for documentation, `🐛` for bug fixes, `🌟` for new features, and `♻️` for refactoring.
 You can also use `🔧` for general changes.
 If you are not sure, just ask!
 4. When you are done, push all your commits and then open a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to merge your branch into `develop`.
-You can do this by clicking on the "Compare & pull request" button on Github.
+You can do this by clicking on the "Compare & pull request" button on GitHub.
 Make sure to add a meaningful title and description to your pull request.
 If you are working on a specific issue, you can use the following format: `#<issue-number> <pull-request-title>`.
 For example, if you are working on issue #3, you could write `#3 Update GitHub Action`.
-Mark @jonjoncardoso as reviewer.
+Mark @jonjoncardoso as a reviewer.

 </details>